NavidMKZ/attention-based-face-classifier/README.md

   - **Paper**: ["CBAM: Convolutional Block Attention Module"](https://arxiv.org/abs/1807.06521)

 ### 3. ArcFace
-The ArcFace loss function is used to compute the angular margin between class features, providing more discriminative feature representations for face recognition.
+The ArcFace function is used to compute the angular margin between class features, providing more discriminative feature representations for face recognition.
 The implementation of ArcFace is adapted from a Kaggle notebook by **parthdhameliya77**.

 - **ArcFace Implementation**: The implementation is taken from a Kaggle notebook by **parthdhameliya77**.
   - **Link**: [ArcFace Kaggle Notebook](https://www.kaggle.com/code/parthdhameliya77/simple-arcface-implementation-on-mnist-dataset)